cfw-guide/ios.cfw.guide/_pages/en_US/device-selection/ipod/firmware-selection-(ipod-touch-7).md

 Different firmware versions will require different steps to jailbreak your iOS device.
 This page will help you find where to start.

 Select the appropriate page for your version from the chart below.
 Note that the "from" and "to" fields are inclusive.
-This means that, for example, the "from 12.4.1 to 13.2.2" row includes version 12.4.1, version 13.2.2, and all versions in-between.
+This means that, for example, the "from 12.4.1 to {% include latestfw %}" row includes version 12.4.1, version {% include latestfw %}, and all versions in-between.

 Your device version can be found in the Settings application in `General` -> `About`.